EleutherAI/poll_website_demo/README.md

 Authentication (flask-login, pyjwt)
 Backend sqlite database (flask-sqlalchemy, flask-migrate)

+To Do:
+Copy over from Votr the polling logic.

 ## Installation

 Clone, copy the config template and set the config items correctly.
 Secret key